nathanielmaeus/nathanielmaeus/README.md

 ## About me 🤔

 Hi, I am Viacheslav — a front-end engineer.
 I’m currently working at [OneTwoTrip](https://www.onetwotrip.com).
-The most popular online service for booking cheap flights.
+The most popular online service for booking cheap travel tickets.

 ### 📫 How to reach me: